 Technologies

-Technologies enrich and impact on the lives of people and societies globally.
+Technologies enrich and impact the lives of people and societies globally.
 Society needs enterprising students who can make discerning decisions about the development and use of technologies, develop solutions to complex challenges and contribute to sustainable patterns of living.
 Technologies can play an important role in transforming, restoring and sustaining societies and natural, managed and constructed environments.

 The Western Australian Curriculum: Technologies describes two distinct but related subjects:

-- Design and Technologies, in which students use design thinking and technologies to generate and produce solutions for authentic needs and opportunities
+• Design and Technologies, in which students use design thinking and technologies to generate and produce solutions for authentic needs and opportunities

-- Digital Technologies, in which students use computational thinking and information systems to define, design and implement solutions.
+• Digital Technologies, in which students use computational thinking and information systems to define, design and implement solutions.

 In an increasingly technological and complex world, it is important to develop knowledge and skills to analyse and creatively respond to design and/or digital challenges.

-Technologies provides students with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.
+Technologies provide students with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.
 These attributes are necessary when using and developing solutions to make sense of complex ideas and relationships in all areas of learning.
 Technologies help students to be regional and global citizens, capable of actively and ethically communicating and collaborating.

 Information Communication and Technologies (ICT) Capablilities